The NHS is in crisis, with a shortage of doctors, nurses and midwives cripples the health service across England.

 A recent report from a cross-party group of MPs led by former Health Secretary Jeremy Hunt said the Government must tackle "the greatest workforce crisis in history in the NHS" as it deals with the aftereffects of the coronavirus pandemic.

 The study by the Health and Social Care Committee criticised the absence of a long-term plan to address stalling recruitment and persistent short-staffing, adding that the NHS is currently in need of tens of thousands of workers.

-We have taken a look at NHS figures for the Liverpool Women's Trust to see how the workforce has changed in recent years, as the crisis across the country deepened.
+We have taken a look at NHS figures for Bridgewater Community Healthcare Trust to see how the workforce has changed in recent years, as the crisis across the country deepened.

-The latest figures from NHS Digital show there were the equivalent of 165 full-time doctors as of April at Liverpool Women's NHS Foundation Trust.
+The latest figures from NHS Digital show there were the equivalent of 55 full-time doctors as of April at Bridgewater Community Healthcare NHS Foundation Trust.

-This was up from 162 last year and 123 in April 2016 – when comparable figures for all professions began – equating to a rise of 34% over the last six years.
+This was down from 56 last year and 63 in April 2016 – when comparable figures for all professions began.

 Nationally, there were 128,000 FTE doctors in NHS trusts in April, up from 124,000 the year before and 104,000 in 2016.

 But the workforce figures, which provide a snapshot overview, do not account for the number of health care workers who joined and left the NHS in between counts, nor do they indicate how staffing levels compare to demand for services.

 The report by the Health and Social Care Committee said the NHS must still recruit a further 12,000 hospital doctors to address a current national shortfall.